osmafrica/sotm-africa-2019-website/README.md

-# sotm.africa.2019
+# SOTM Africa 2019
-State of the Map Africa test
+State of the Map Africa 2019
+Grand-Bassam, Ivory Coast